What is it about?

 Under the OMC, experts from ministries of culture and national cultural institutions meet 5 to 6 times over 18 months to exchange good practice and produce policy manuals or toolkits which are widely shared throughout Europe.

 Every four years, EU Member States agree the themes on which the OMC should focus in the Council Work Plan for Culture.

 Why is it needed?

-- Mobility of Culture Professionals
+■ Mobility of Artists and Culture Professionals

 What is the Commission's role?